hex-five/multizone-linux/README.md

 ```

 > Note:
-> Alternative way to run the demo via Ethernet - no UART connection required:
+> Alternative way to run the demo via Ethernet (no UART connection required):
 >
-> Open a first SSH session as described above then connect to Zone1 via
+> Open a first SSH session as described above then connect to Zone1 via:
 > ```
 ># screen /dev/multizone1
 > ```
-> Open a second SSH sessions as described above then connect to Zone2 via
+> Open a second SSH sessions as described above then connect to Zone2 via:
 > ```
 > # screen /dev/multizone2
 > ```
 >
-> To terminate screen sessions type: crtl-a k
+> To terminate screen sessions type: crtl-a k.